Yelp/yelp_kafka/docs/source/index.rst

 Use ConsumerGroup to tail from scribe
 `````````````````````````````````````

 Yelp_kafka currently provides two *consumer group* interfaces for consuming from kafka. :py:class:`yelp_kafka.consumer_group.MultiprocessingConsumerGroup` is for consuming from high volume topics since it starts as many consumer as topic partitions.
 It also handles process monitoring and restart upon failures. :py:class:`yelp_kafka.consumer_group.ConsumerGroup` is used for single process consumers.
-It is the racommended class to use if you want to be able to start multiple instances of your consumer.
+It is the recommended class to use if you want to be able to start multiple instances of your consumer.
 Since ConsumerGroup periodically checks about changes in the number of partitions, it assures that your consumers will always receive messages from all of them.

 .. code-block:: python